MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 > [!NOTE]
 > This insight will not surface for organizations with open federation enabled.

 You can click **View details** to see which domains are inactive.
 For each domain, we show the last activity date.
-We begin calculating the last activity date from the day your tenant buys the Teams Premium licenses.
-Any activity on the domain prior to purchase of the license isn't counted, and the **Last activity date (UTC)** column displays **-**.
+We begin calculating the last activity date on the day your tenant purchases Teams Premium licenses.
+A value for **Last activity date (UTC)** is displayed only if an activity on the domain takes place after purchase of the Teams Premium license.
+If the last activity on the domain took place prior to purchase of the Teams Premium license, the **Last activity date (UTC)** column displays a **-**.

 By default, we show you the domains that have been inactive from the last 30 days.